martelkv/android-kotlin-geo-fences/README.md

 Pre-requisites
 --------------
 - The latest version of Android Studio.
 - A minimum of SDK API 29 on your device or emulator.
-(This should still work on lower API levels but may look differenti.)
+(This should still work on lower API levels but may look different.)

 Getting Started
 ---------------